Stexinator/ImpMal-rTIM/README.md

 ## House Rules
 - Alternative Initiative - Custom field to specify a custom initiative.
 Default is adding d10 to the initiative to make it more random.
+- Critical/Fumble on All Tests - Not all tests in the system will have Critical/Fumble upon doubles, with this they will have it.

 # Homebrew links